ultrabug/py3status/py3status/modules/README.md

     the battery level is greater than or equal to 'threshold_full') *(default False)*
-  - `measurement_mode` either 'acpi' or 'sys'. 'sys' should be more robust and does not have any extra requirements, however the time measurement may be off or not work in some cases
+  - `measurement_mode` either 'acpi' or 'sys'. 'sys' should be more robust and does not have any extra requirements, however the time measurement may not work in some cases
-    *(default sys)*
+    *(default acpi)*
   - `notification` show current battery state as notification on click *(default False)*
   - `notify_low_level` display notification when battery is running low (when